workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 Please, open an issue [here](https://github.com/workshopbutler/wordpress-plugin)

 == Changelog ==
+= 2.13.1 =
+Fixes a small translation issue in German language

 = 2.13.0 =
 * Adds `badges` attribute to `wsb-trainer_list` shortcode which shows trainers who have at least one of the given badges (use badge ids for that)